Lingxi-Li/Happy_Hacking_CXX/README.md

 prepared just for you.
 So check it out.

 Got some shiny trinkets yourself?
 Please do share it with us.
-We welcome you to join the party and play together~
+We welcome you to join the party and play together~ :tada:

 - [Dependencies](#depend)
 - [File Structure](#struct)